 Delays discharge and activates unused sewer volume

-Because of the huge investment costs involved, local councils are often unable to realise such construction measures.
-Action is also called for when old sewers in an established urban area are overburdened by connection to new development areas.
-The removal of sealed surfaces for seepage is never really sufficient so that either buffer basins have to be built or whole sewer sections replaced
+Measures to protect properties from flooding are necessary but often expensive.
+The common method to attenuate flows is with the construction of storage tanks to absorb the peak flow.
+Because of the huge investment costs involved, local drainage undertakers are often unable to realise such construction measures.
+Action is also called for when old sewers in an established urban area are overburdened by connection to new development.
+The provision of large attenuation structures within older parts of the urban area are frequently not possible due to lack of space.

-The design of the HydroStyx® discharge brake requires qualified engineering calculations of the canal network.
+The design of the HydroStyx® discharge brake requires qualified engineering calculations of the sewer network.
 We can recommend useful software and supply you with competent personnel.

 - saves on construction and investment by activating available storage volume in sewer channels